-In the School of Marine Systems at IYRS, we fit a lot of learning into a practical 6-month career training program.
+In the Marine Systems program at IYRS, we fit a lot of learning into a practical 6-month career training program.
 A few of the important certifications you may walk away from our program with are various American Boat & Yacht Council (ABYC) Certifications.

 Earn ABYC Certifications at IYRS